Geomore/GISAPI_Workshop_06192014/README.md

 ###Linux - follow the instructions here:  https://github.com/joyent/node/wiki/Installing-Node.js-via-package-manager

 ##Windows - Good luck - it looks like you need visual studio installed.
 I have tried to install visual studio express 2014 AND .net sdk 2.0 without any luck.
-Trying Visual Studio Express 2012:  http://www.microsoft.com/en-us/download/confirmation.aspx?id=34673  You will also need an SSH client (i suggest putty)
+Trying : http://www.microsoft.com/en-us/download/details.aspx?id=29  You will also need an SSH client (i suggest putty)

 //Open Data Used: